Graded geometry and generalized reduction: Coisotropic submanifolds

 Note that local sections of $\mathfrak{N}_\cI$ are closed under the Poisson bracket, so $\mathfrak{N}_\cI$ is a sheaf of Poisson algebras.

 We say that $\cN$ is \textit{coisotropic} if $\cI\subseteq \mathfrak{N}_\cI$,; i.e., if

-One can also approach coisotropic submanifolds through the more geometric condition ``$\cT\cN^\omega \subseteq \cT \cN$''.
+One can also approach coisotropic submanifolds through the usual geometric condition in terms of symplectic orthogonals, ``$\cT\cN^\omega \subseteq \cT \cN$''.
 To make sense of the symplectic orthogonal distribution $\cT\cN^\omega$, we follow the classical viewpoint that regards it as the distribution locally generated by hamiltonian vector fields corresponding to functions in $\cI$.

 Let $\mathcal{T}_{\cI^\omega}\subseteq \mathcal{T}\cM$ be the subsheaf of $C_\cM$-modules given, for each open subset $U\subseteq M$, by vector fields $X\in \cT\cM(U)$ with the property that any $x \in U$ admits a neighborhood where $X$ can be written as a combination of hamiltonian vector fields $\{f,\cdot\}$, with $f$ a section of $\cI$ in that neighborhood.
 Consider the sheaf of $C_\cN$-modules given by